Everything You Need To Know About Apple Cider Vinegar: For Hair & Skin

 Apple Cider Vinegar and Benefits For Skin Health

-- Apple cider vinegar is occasionally used as a toner or cleanser for the face in its diluted form.
+- ACV is occasionally used as a toner or cleanser for the face in its diluted form.
 It’s supposed to fight microorganisms and prevent stains.
 See your doctor before attempting any new therapies, especially on wounded skin.
 Avoid getting vinegar on your skin without diluting it, as it can cause burns.

 How Can Apple Cider Vinegar Be Applied To The Skin?